fishen/wx-promise/README.md

 # Complex example
 Compatible with different versions of the cancellation method, and collect formId.

->It is worth mentioning that the second parameter can be used to get the request parameters in after interceptors.
+>It is worth mentioning that the second parameter can be used to get the request parameters in after interceptors, and the third parameter is api name.
 ```
 import { promisifyAll, ApiConfig } from 'wx-promise-all';

-const replaceMessage = (result, param) => {
+const replaceMessage = (result, param, apiName) => {
     if (result && result.errMsg) {
         result.message = result.errMsg;
         delete result.errMsg;